top of page

 A person writing down in a notebook in front of a laptop.

-Pick your preferred writing tool.
-Either in pen and paper (or a dedicated brain dump journal) or a digital note.
+Pick your preferred writing tool, either pen and paper (or a dedicated brain dump journal) or a digital note.
 While writing traditionally is shown to be more therapeutic, a digital medium would be considered easier, as you can move and delete it as you see fit.
+Then, dump everything!
+Don’t worry about being grammatically correct.
+It’s just you and your thoughts.

 Once you have implemented this brain dump method for at least a week or two, check with yourself whether it has helped or whether certain things can be tweaked to better help you.
+As you readjust your method, eventually you will find the perfect way to unload your mind and ease your work.

-If your main concern is your daily work task, and a written list of the task is not enough to ease your worries, our My Work feature in TESSR creative project management software could help you get a quick overview of your priorities!
+If your main concern is your daily work task, and a written list of the task is not enough to ease your worries, creating a sustainable creative workflow can help keep you organised.

 Frequently Asked Questions (FAQs)